Osisko Development Reports Fourth Quarter and Year-End 2022 Results

 MONTREAL, March 24, 2023 (GLOBE NEWSWIRE) -- Osisko Development Corp.
-(NYSE: ODV, TSXV: ODV) ("Osisko Development" or the "Company") is pleased to report its financial and operating results for the three and twelve months ended December 31, 2022.
+ODVODV ("Osisko Development" or the "Company") is pleased to report its financial and operating results for the three and twelve months ended December 31, 2022.

 Sean Roosen, Chairman and CEO, commented, "2022 was a transformational year for the company with the addition of another cornerstone asset, the Tintic Project, to our portfolio of advanced stage brownfield projects in top-tier mining jurisdictions, facilitated by strong shareholder support in our financing efforts.
 Within only six months of the acquisition, we successfully delineated an initial mineral resource at the underground Trixie deposit with headline gold grades that compare favourably with some of the top high-grade underground gold mines globally, while reflecting a limited footprint of the historically defined mineralized zones and offering significant exploration upside potential for years to come.